SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 - Define the `defaultLayout` method on the instance side
 - Use the message `layout:` in your `initializePresenters` method to set an instance of layout in the current presenter.

-`defaultLayout` returns a layout and `layout:` sets a layout, for example, an instance of `SpBoxLayout` or `SpPanedLayout`.
+The message `defaultLayout` returns a layout and `layout:` sets a layout, for example, an instance of `SpBoxLayout` or `SpPanedLayout`.
 These two methods are the preferred way to define layouts.

 Note that the possibility of defining a class-side accessor e.g. `defaultLayout` remains for those who prefer it.